turingschool/backend-curriculum-site/module1/projects/futbol/evaluation.md

 For this project, you will have a live evaluation over Zoom with an instructor.
 We may ask you to walk through your code, answer specific questions about your design, or the process you took to arrive at your finished project.

-To prepare for the live evaluation, you and your group should be able to answer the questions in the "sample evaluation" below.
+To prepare for the live evaluation, you and your group should be prepared to answer the questions in the "sample evaluation" below.
 If you have any  questions, please let your instructor know before the project submission deadline.

 ## Sample evaluation walkthrough: